Board of Directors

 vicki@mibreastfeeding.org

-As the child of a La Leche League Leader, Vicki has been passionate about breastfeeding for as long as she can remember.
-She worked as a WIC Peer Counselor for over 10 years before joinng MIBFN in 2017.
+As an advocate for maternal and infant health, Vicki has been passionate about breastfeeding for as long as she can remember.
+She worked as a WIC Peer Counselor for over 10 years before joining MIBFN in 2017.
 Her role as Fund Development Manager aligns with her desire to make breastfeeding a health equity priority as a fully-funded investment in families, lactation professionals, communities, and society as a whole.
-Vicki lives in Marquette, MI with her husband, and three breastfed children (now teenagers) on the shores of Lake Superior.
+In her fund development role, Vicki has the opportunity to work with community partners, coalitions, and perinatal health organizations on funding proposals; data collection; and relationship building and networking.
+Vicki lives in the Upper Peninsula where she collaborates at the local level to address the challenges that breastfeeding families face.
+She lives in Marquette with her husband, and three breastfed children (now teenagers), where she enjoys the woods and beaches along Lake Superior.

 Contractors